Rijenkii/guitar-hero-adapter/README.md

 ## Features

-Everything works: 5 fret buttons, strum up/down, +/- buttons, stick and whammy.
+* 5 frets, strum up/down, +/- buttons, stick, **whammy**
+* Optional packet verification, if your connection to the guitar is bad
+* Optional Android support

 ## Requirements